 The point of sales forecasting is to find an answer to the question, “How can we expect our sales to perform over a certain period?”
 All of the above types of forecasting methods are designed to provide those answers.

 Regardless of which sales forecasting method you choose, you’ll need to complete the following steps to effectively use it:

 Clarify the problem, outline how the information from the forecast will be used, identify who the findings are intended for, and determine how the forecasting project responsibilities will be divided up.

 This includes relevant data, information from your CRM, and tools you may need to complete your forecasting method of choice.

 What are your predicted outcomes for this forecast?
 Consider relevant factors such as seasonality.
 You’ll later compare your expectation versus the result.
 Also, consider the pros and cons of the particular forecast method you’ve chosen and how that may affect the way you look at its prediction.

 Run your model and look for an outcome.
 The outcome should make sense with the question you asked.
 If it doesn’t, look for errors and then adjust before running it again.
 Make sure to record results from each run just in case.

 Did the information you received from the forecast method align with your expectations?
 Why or why not?
 If the following output data were to come to fruition, how would it affect what your sales team does moving forward?

-Sales forecasting methods help teams identify potential opportunities and develop a strategy to achieve their goals.
+Sales forecasting methods help teams identify potential opportunities and develop a strategy to achieve their sales quotas.
 Each forecasting method involves using historical data to make a prediction of the future and serves a number of useful functions for any sales team.
-There are many different techniques you can use to create a sales forecast but the right one for you may depend on what you’re trying to achieve and why.
+There are many different techniques you can use to create a sales forecast, but the right one for you depends on what you’re trying to achieve and why.

 Join 30,000+ other sales and marketing professionals.
 Subscribe to our Sell to Win newsletter!